nmatzke/BioGeoBEARS/README.md

 # UPDATES, September 2018

-The GitHub repository contains all updates formerly posted on PhyloWiki.
+The GitHub repository now contains all updates formerly posted on PhyloWiki.
 This includes functions for Biogeographical Stochastic Mapping (BSM) and trait-dependent dispersal models.
 Further updates will be posted to GitHub. **Benefit:** you will no longer have to use the tedious source() commands that were in the BioGeoBEARS example script.

+# Running BioGeoBEARS example script, "out of the box"

+The R script to run a basic BioGeoBEARS analysis "out of the box" is still [posted at PhyloWiki](http://phylo.wikidot.com/biogeobears#script), [here](http://phylo.wikidot.com/biogeobears#script): [http://phylo.wikidot.com/biogeobears#script](http://phylo.wikidot.com/biogeobears#script) .

+Other run scripts, and many tips and answers to FAQs, are still available at the various links on the [BioGeoBEARS PhyloWiki page](http://phylo.wikidot.com/biogeobears#script): [http://phylo.wikidot.com/biogeobears](http://phylo.wikidot.com/biogeobears#script) .
+This material needs to be reorganized, but this will take some time.

+# Installing BioGeoBEARS from GitHub

 To install the GitHub version of BioGeoBEARS, first: